sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 See the full documentation [here](https://bloodhound.readthedocs.io/en/latest/data-collection/azurehound-all-flags.html).

-You can supply either the tenant ID or the primary domain name on the tenant flag.
+You can supply either the tenant ID or the primary domain name on the "tenant" flag.

-The o flag is for the output file which is a JSON-type file containing the tenant information extracted by running the command.
+The "o" flag is for the output file which is a JSON-type file containing the tenant information extracted by running the command.

 The screenshot below shows where you can obtain the above information in the Azure portal.

 ![upload-image]({{ "/assets/imgs/notes/portal.png" | relative_url }})

-The command will attempt to list all possible data from that particular tenant, but you can also use that same refresh token to target any other tenant your user has access to.
+The command will attempt to list all possible data from the target tenant, but you can also use that same refresh token to target any other tenant your user has access to.

 ![upload-image]({{ "/assets/imgs/notes/azurehound.png" | relative_url }})